fuzzzerd/NoteToSelf/content/blog/archives/optimizing-front-end-resources.md

   - web development
   - nuget
 ---
 Optimizing front-end resources can be lots of fun, if you’re using a good framework for it.
 For your standard ASP.NET web application WebGrease and the built-in Microsoft tools work pretty darn well.
 Things get a little bit interesting when you start working with things like LESS or SASS as compilers for these systems can start bundling things up and making minified versions.
-That’s fine and good, unitl you need or want managed caching.
+That’s fine and good, until you need or want managed caching.
 That’s where server side frameworks come into play.

 [Enter: ClientDependency Framework.](https://github.com/Shazwazza/ClientDependency) Its what powers this site.
 Its a nice simple framework that makes sense.
 The code speaks for itself, and since it lives in the views it doesn’t get lost in some .cs file.